emberjs/rfcs/text/0000-deprecate-reset-namespace.md

 It can be used to move a route hierarchy to a more nested location without having to rename all places where that route was referenced by its name (mostly `{{link-to}}`, but not exclusively).

-However reseting the namespace of a route prevents developers to intuitively understand the placement of a route in the nesting hierarchy of the app by simply reading its name, making the mental model and the task of finding a a route in the file system more complex.
+However, reseting the namespace of a route prevents developers to intuitively understand the placement of a route in the nesting hierarchy of the app by simply reading its name, making the mental model and the task of finding a a route in the file system more complex.
 This issue is going to be amplificated by the deeply nested file structure of the